rkuma183/wilsonmar.github.io/_posts/2016-07-30-git-commits.md

 #!/bin/bash
 ((!$#)) && echo No annotation parameter, so command ignored! && exit 1
 git commit -a -m"$1" --gpg-sign=2E23C648
+git push
+gits
    </strong>

    The line starting with "((!$#))" exits if the required parameter is not provided.

    The $1 is a parameter variable whose value is provided in the first parameter after the command.

+   Remove "git push" and/or "gits" as you see fit.

 0. On a Mac: Save the file named <strong>gitw.sh</strong>.